kny5/fabacademy_antonio_anaya/docs/assignments/week03.md

-# 3. Computer Aided design
+# 3. Computer Aided Design

 ## Introduction:

 Description: CAD stands for Computer Aided Design, there are different software solutions for different industries, like [AutoCAD](https://www.autodesk.com/products/autocad/overview?term=1-YEAR&support=null) specialized in the mechanical and architecture industry, [CATIA](https://www.3ds.com/products-services/catia/) for the aircraft, marine and automobile industry, or [Blender](https://www.blender.org/) specialized in digital art.